 Estimate the number of plants or flowers needed to fill a landscape bed by entering the size of the bed and the desired plant spacing.
-The calculator will estimate the number of plants needed for both rectangle and triangle planting patterns.
+The calculator will estimate the number of plants needed using various layout patterns.

-To find how many plants or flowers you need you first need to identify the pattern you would like to place them in and also the spacing between each plant.
-Plants may be put in a rectangular or a triangular grid and estimating the plants needed for each patterns is a bit different.
-Check out our soil calculator to estimate soil for your plantings and our mulch calculator to find how much mulch you need for your landscaping.
+The first step to finding how many plants or flowers you need is to select a pattern you would like to use when planting them and choose the spacing between each plant.
+Plants may be put in a rectangular or a triangular grid and estimating the plants needed for each pattern is a bit different.

 Rectangular Planting Grid

-Planting flowers in a rectangular pattern involves placing each plant in parallel rows and columns.
-Divide the landscape bed into squares that are the width and length of the desired plant spacing and add a plant at each corner of the square.
+To plant flowers in a rectangular pattern, place each in parallel rows and columns in a grid.
+Start by dividing the landscape bed into squares that are the width and length of the desired plant spacing, then add a plant at each corner of the square.